 In the café at the Schönbrunn Palace complex, there is a charming 20-minute show that presents the secrets of the Viennese strudel.
 At the end, there is a strudel tasting.
 More information and ticket booking.
 It’s worth combining a visit to the show as part of a comprehensive visit to the palace complex.

 For those who want to experience and get to know Austrian cuisine more comprehensively, it is worth joining a culinary experience of several hours in the city.
-During the tour, you taste a variety of local dishes and hear interesting stories from a local Hebrew-speaking guide.
-More information on the culinary experience in Hebrew.
-Please note that you need to coordinate and book several days in advance.
+There are several options available — from a full-course meal to a traditional Würstelstand experience, wine tastings, and more.
+During the tour, you taste a variety of local dishes and hear interesting stories from a local guide.
+More information on the culinary experiences.
+Please note that you might need to coordinate and book several days in advance.

 Shopping in Vienna or Outside the City (Parndorf or SCS)